enzobercasio/rosahcpworkshop/content/docs/lab_2_cluster_creation_hcp.md

    Copy the AWS Billing Account and use it below during cluster creation.

-3. Run the following command to create the cluster
+3. Run the following command to create the cluster.
+Remember to change the billing account with the one you copied.

           rosa create cluster --cluster-name rosa-${GUID}-2 \
             --subnet-ids ${PUBLIC_SUBNET_ID},${PRIVATE_SUBNET_ID} \